Carbon Neutral University – Our sustainability ambition statement

 Don’t Make Our Buildings Work Over Easter

-If you are heading off for a well earned break remember to shut down your offices, communal workspaces, and labs.
+If you are heading off for a well earned break remember to turn off what you can in your offices, communal workspaces, and labs.
 This isn’t just about flipping a switch; it’s about embracing energy conservation and helping the university save money.
-Before leaving think carefully about what equipment must stay on and turn everything else off.
+Before leaving, think carefully about what equipment must stay on and what can be turned off.
+Thermostatic Radiator Valves (TRVs) can be turned down to 2-3, but should not be turned off completely.
 Let's work together so our buildings also get a break while we are enjoying ours.

 You could use these checklists to help with your seasonal shutdown: